 He was different.
 He was strange.

-In society in general, and especially among parents of younger autistic children and children newly diagnosed as autistic, and even more so among many medical professionals, there’s a language of hopelessness or desperation associated with autism.
+In society in general, and especially among parents of younger autistic children and children newly diagnosed as autistic—and even more so among many medical professionals—there’s often a language of hopelessness or desperation associated with autism.

 Autistic means lost.
 Autistic children are disordered: We need to do something for these children—we need to cure them.

-Parents of children diagnosed with autism grieve and despair: We need to do something for these parents—we need to help them move through the steps of grieving and in so doing accept this tragedy they cannot change.
+Parents of children diagnosed with autism despair and are encouraged to despair: We need to do something for these parents—we need to help them move through the steps of grieving and in so doing accept this tragedy they cannot change.

 That is, grieve their living, breathing children.
 Lament their inability to change—or change out—their living, breathing children.

 This was not Nicholas to me.
 None of this was Nicholas to me.

-But when I stepped away from knowing this little magical, beautiful, heart-centric person made of love and fairy dust, when I stepped out of myself and my own life context of my family—well, if I’m honest, I could see how someone not knowing better (and, frankly but not meanly, being simply ignorant) would look at Nicholas and see a lost child.
+But when I stepped away from knowing this little magical, beautiful, heart-centric person made of love and fairy dust, when I stepped out of myself and my own life context—well, if I’m honest, I could see how someone not knowing better might have looked at Nicholas and seen a lost child.
 A disordered child.
 Someone who needed to be cured.
 Someone to be grieved.

 It reminded me at the time of seeing a homeless person on the street.

-When that happens—sometimes every day, sometimes repeatedly each day—we tend to strip away a sense of humanity and acknowledgment of humanity much too easily and objectify the person into a thing.
+When that happens—sometimes every day, sometimes repeatedly each day—people tend to strip away an acknowledgment of humanity much too easily and objectify the person into a thing.

 Most people look away most of the time.

 It’s a generalization, of course, but certainly a true one: We are far less likely to say “Hello” to someone who seems to be homeless than to someone who seems, well, more like us.

 And as we walk away—as we hurry away, eyes averted—we come to conclusions and judgments.
 These may be actual thoughts or, more likely, unthought thoughts, present as notions and feelings but not consciously acknowledged—resisted and elided because they are hard to admit to ourselves.